-In consultation with detector engineers at Fermi National Accelerator Laboratory (Fermilab), we have decided to use commercial preamplifiers (Ortec 142B) [6] and Analog-to-Digital converters instead of a custom Analog Processing Board.
-We think that this choice will interface easily to a Raspberry-PI for data storage and telemetry, and are shown in Figure 3.
-If this does not work in initial testing, the engineers are willing to help us adapt their DAQ board to meet this need.
-This DAQ board [7] requires 5V, with a maximum current draw of 1A.
-This information is per the board manufacturer and has been independently verified by our testing.
+The current plan is to adapt a board developed by Fermi National Accelerator Laboratory (Fermilab) Data Acquisition board [4] for another type of cosmic ray detector.
+This DAQ board requires 5V, with a maximum current draw of 1A.
+This information is per the board manufacturer, and has been independently verified by our testing.
 The PPDS will be responsible for stepping down the 30V HASP supply voltage to power this board.
 To keep things simple, we plan to utilize a commercial off-the-shelf (COTS) buck converter for this purpose.
 Assuming a conversion efficiency of 85%, this gives ~6W of required input power.